 Most students had gone home but the institute, though fairly deserted, still evoked a flood of memories.
-But it was different from nostalgia (it's been a while since I felt any nostalgia for the IIT), which I find plentiful in most IITians I meet ("best four years of my life").
-This gap may be because I have long viewed my IIT stint as, at best, passage to a richer life in more ways than one (for which I feel fortunate but not nostalgic; for me every four year period since has been better), and, at worst, a relative waste of time that played only a trifling role in my intellectual and moral development.
+But this felt different from nostalgia (it's been a while since I felt any nostalgia for the IIT), which I find plentiful in most IITians I meet ("the best four years of my life", they typically say).
+This gap may be because I have long viewed my IIT stint as, at best, a passage to a richer life in more ways than one (for which I feel fortunate but not nostalgic; for me most four year periods since have been better), and, at worst, a relative waste of time that played only a trifling role in my intellectual and moral development.
 I went again partly because places from our past teach us something about our present.

 The institute is still run by uninspiring men who cannot intelligently address an alumni gathering to save their lives.
-I recall it more as a time of stress and confusion than of joy and learning.
+I recall it more as a site of stress and confusion than of joy and learning.
 Faculty teaching skills were abysmal on average; there was no recourse or accountability.
-The program was rigid: four years, minimal departmental mobility, meager choice of electives.
+The program was rigid: four years, minimal departmental mobility, poor choice of electives; one couldn't attend courses in other disciplines out of interest.
 Exam-related anxiety dreams haunted me for years afterwards.
-For most of us, the main reason to study was the grades, so we could land financial aid from US universities—what better validation was needed for its impoverished idea of education?
+For most of us, the main reason to study was not any love of learning but grades, so we could land financial aid from US universities (facing a shortfall of engineers)—what better validation was needed for its impoverished idea of education?
 Barring exceptions, it has fostered a generation of insipid, incurious men who are little more than glorified plumbers of the US economy.

 Several new and slick halls of residence have come up (most for freshmen).
 A new all-AC building in the institute, with rows upon endless rows of desktop PCs on two floors; another architecturally bold building has lots of seminar rooms; both have nice, modern toilets and water coolers with AquaGuard.
 A new library is searchable online, said to be the largest technical library in Asia.
 Strangely, there were lots of security guards at the institute entrance but as soon as I said I was an alumnus they waved me in with broad smiles.
 A few Nescafe kiosks now exist inside with stone benches strewn about.
 The Tagore Open Air Theater was like before.